 There are some cleaning companies that are literally run from a garden shed, or by a person working part time from their living room.
 There is a school of thought that you should choose a firm that has shown commitment to their line of business by investing in proper offices.
 Addresses can sometimes give this away - for example "the xx building" is likely to be a proper business address whereas "xx cottages" is more likely to be a home address.
 If in doubt just ask the company if they operate from an office or from home!

 Any cleaning firm should come round to see you to do a survey before quoting.
 This is an ideal chance to assess the professionalism of the firm.
 Someone that turns up late without telling you, wearing ripped jeans may not be the best choice!

 This is a set of guidelines enshrined in law that governs what happens in the event you want to out source an in-house cleaning team.
 So, if you are in this position ask your cleaning contractor for information on how they handle TUPE.
 If they look blank, alarm bells should ring!
 Check out our TUPE page for full guidelines - this has been produced by our solicitors.

 Ask your cleaning contractor if you can meet the person you would be dealing with once your contract starts.
 Ultimately this needs to be someone you like and get on with - and it may not be the same person who provides the quotation for you.

-References from current clients are useful when buying any good or service.
-However bear in mind that any one providing you with details of a referee is only going to give you the details of someone who will give a good reference, therefore it is worth asking around independently yourself too.
+References from current clients are useful when buying any goods or service.
+However bear in mind that anyone providing you with details of a referee is only going to give you the details of someone who will give a good reference, therefore it is worth asking around independently yourself too.